saulmm/Android-L-Preview-Concepts/README.md

 ### Activity transitions

-Now, with Android-L you can specify custom animations for enter and exit transtioins and for transition of shared elemenets between activities, to do that, first, you have to enable the window content transitions, in my case, at `themes.xml`
+Now, with Android-L you can specify custom animations for enter and exit transitions, and for transition of shared elements between activities, to do that, first, you have to enable the window content transitions, in my case, at `themes.xml` you can set this values from java code as well.

 ```xml